 This research records the achievements of Energy Efficiency Appliance and Equipment Standards and Labelling Programmes (EES&L) programmes.
 It was first published in 2015, updated in 2016 and has now been extensively revised in 2021 in collaboration with the IEA.

 EES&L programmes are amongst the longest running and most widely adopted type of national energy efficiency program.
 National EES&L programs have been in existence since the 1970s and have grown since this date, so that now EESL programs operate in more than 120 countries.
 While the design and coverage of EESL programs vary according to national circumstances, they provide the cornerstone of most national energy and climate change mitigation programs.

-Research for a new update to this report was launched in late 2020 with the IEA, with the aim of supporting energy efficiency initiatives for COP26.
+The 2021 update was undertaken by 4E with the assistance of IEA staff with the aim of supporting energy efficiency initiatives under COP26.

 The report demonstrates that minimum efficiency performance standards and energy-consumption labelling on appliances and equipment have led to reduced power consumption, lower carbon emissions, and cost savings for consumers.

 The report’s findings are drawn from nearly 400 evaluation studies covering 100 countries, including those with the longest running and strongest appliance policies, such as China, European Union, Japan and the United States.

 “The findings from the study are important as they provide evidence that standards and labelling are highly effective policy instruments that bring benefits to consumers as well as lower emissions and lower energy demand,” said Brian Motherway, the Head of Energy Efficiency at the IEA.

 The study shows the policies have had significant positive impacts:

 - In countries with long-running policies, appliances are now typically consuming 30% less energy than they would have done otherwise.